 Transepidermal water loss is the quantity of water that passes from inside the skin to the surrounding atmosphere.
 Moreover, damage to the skin through injury, infection, burns, and other assaults will impair the normal functioning of the epidermis and its ability to retain a good water balance.

 Water plays two essential roles for all living matter: It is life-giving and life-sustaining.
 Water is a fundamental nutrient to the life of every cell and serves as an essential building material.
 It is an internal regulator for body temperature through sweating and respiration and acts as a metabolic transport system for proteins and carbohydrates.
-The foods people consume become the products of energy conversion from the initial electrical energy-
+The foods people consume become the products of energy conversion from the initial electrical energy-generating property of water.

 Water is the central regulator of energy and osmotic balance in the body and acts as a solvent for solutes during the regulation of all body functions.
-It regulates water-dependent chemical reactions (hydrolysis), drives chemical reactions within the cells, and is a primary driving force and source of
+It regulates water-dependent chemical reactions (hydrolysis), drives chemical reactions within the cells, and is a primary driving force and source ofadenosine triphosphate.

 Water acts as a shock absorber for the brain, spinal cord, and fetus.
 It is required for saliva, lubricates joints, and assists in flushing waste through urination.
 It is necessary for enzymatic activity of DNA and RNA structures of the nucleus of cells as well as repair.
 It acts as an adhesive material in the bondage of the cell architecture.
 Furthermore, the efficiency of neurotransmission systems depends on the availability of free and unengaged water in nerve pathways throughout the tissues.
 Water also increases the efficiency of red blood cells in the collection of oxygen in the lungs and helps reduce the risk of heart attacks and strokes.